epurpur/RegularExpressionsWorkshop/README.md

 ### You don't need to remember all this

 ### ChatGPT
 ChapGPT has quickly made huge changes to the programming landscape.
 It is a hugely powerful tool **If you use it the right way!**.
 I think it is a somewhat slippery slope of how to advise new programmers to use ChatGPT (or other AI tools) so I will refer to some best practices.
 My personal opinion is that you should use AI minimally when you are starting.
 When you have a better grasp of basic fundamentals, then you can include AI and greatly increase your speed. **Never accept ChatGPT code verbatim!** Always double check it before including it in your workflows.
+I find existing regular expressions difficult to interpret myself and I think ChatGPT very useful for reverse engineering them.
 * [How to Effectively Learn to Program w/ ChatGPT](https://towardsdatascience.com/how-to-effectively-start-coding-in-the-era-of-chatgpt-cfc5151e1c42)
 * [Corey Schafer's "How to use ChatGPT"](https://www.youtube.com/watch?v=jRAAaDll34Q)